Have you ever looked over your life and thought,

 So what can you do to start to reclaim your identity as a healed, redeemed, whole (in Christ) daughter of God?

 Those heavy feelings of being defective, broken, or “not good enough” didn’t appear out of nowhere, sis.
-They usually sprout from seeds planted in our past — through painful experiences, neglect, harsh words, or rejection.
+They usually sprout from seeds planted in our past, through painful experiences, neglect, harsh words, or rejection.
 This exercise will help you identify those roots, bring them into the light, and let God begin rewriting the story.

 So that’s the first part in your healing journey.
 Take your time completing this journaling exercise.
 Feel free to repeat steps 1-6 as many times as possible.

-Don’t say to yourself, “Only a truly broken person would have to do this so many times.”
-NO, sis! if you’ve been exposed to lots of poison, you may need to get several “treatments” before you start to get better.
-This will increase the chances that you uproot each and every idea that is not of God that keeps you stuck.
+If you’ve been exposed to lots of poison, you may need to get several “treatments” before you start to get better.
+This will increase the chances that you uproot every idea that is not of God that keeps you stuck.

 Don't say to yourself, "Only a truly broken person would have to journal so many times."
-NO, sis! if you've been exposed to lots of poison, you may need several "treatments" before you start to get better.
-Share on XNow I want you to start to affirm the new truth to yourself on a daily basis.
+NO, sis! if you've been exposed to lots of poison, you may need several "treatments" before you start to get better. #forsinglewomenonly Share on XNow I want you to start to affirm the new truth to yourself on a daily basis.
 What might this look like?

 Don’t rush this part of the process.
 Recite these phrases as often as you need to in order to start to retrain your brain.
 You’ve spent far too long feeling like the weakest link.
 God wants to help you be free.
 Just believe!